Availity/availity-react/docusaurus/docs/components/table/tableControls.md

 Event handler that is called when data is sorted.
 This passes in the current sort configuration for the table.

+#### `sortOptions?: TableSortOption[];`
+When this is set to populated, it will populate the dropdown from this list.
+If `autoGenerateSortOptions` is set to true, it will concatenate this list with the all the sortable columns in the table.

+#### `autoGenerateSortOptions?: boolean;`
+When this is set to true, the sort options in the dropdown will be automatically sorted based on the sortable columns in the table.
+If this is set to false, it will look at the provided sort options and populate the dropdown from that.
+This defaults to true.

 ## Adding Additional Components

 Any custom component can also be added as a child to the `<TableControls/>` component.
 Doing so will provide the component with the TableContext and leverage data on that context.